On the Subject of LEGO Removal

 • “81ACH7” ⇒ “ACH”

-• Replace each letter with the result of this formula:
+then replace each with the result of this formula:

-• If Direction and Base are different lengths, loop accordingly.
+• If the Direction and Base Sequence are of different lengths,

 Ex.
 Base Sequence: 3210 3, 2, 1, 0… Layer Supp.
 Size Color